Our Services

 Real patients share themes that rarely make headlines:

 Recognizing dissociative patterns early can lead to better outcomes.
-If you or someone you know is experiencing memory gaps, identity shifts, or chronic trauma responses, you can use Ubie's free AI-powered Dissociative Disorder symptom checker to evaluate your symptoms and get personalized guidance on what to do next.
+If you or someone you know is experiencing memory gaps, identity shifts, or chronic trauma responses, take our free AI-powered symptom checker to get a personalized report of possible causes and next steps—it only takes 3 minutes and can help you understand whether professional evaluation is recommended.

 Always speak to a doctor or mental health professional about any life-threatening or serious symptoms.
 Early intervention can make a significant difference in recovery.